Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 Hiring A Car To Get Around

-The best way to get around New Caledonia is hiring a car.
-It definitely makes sense if you're wanting to explore the main island of New Caledonia, Grande Terre.
+The best way to get around New Caledonia is by hiring a car.
+It definitely makes sense if you want to explore the main island of New Caledonia, Grande Terre.

 It's easy to hire a car right in Noumea or at the airport, a 2WD might be sufficient but if you head into the southern parts, many roads are narrow and winding, some are dirt roads and I think a 4WD would be a smart choice.
-Also know that it is right hand drive over here.
+Also, know that it is a right-hand drive over here.
 It's recommended to book ahead of time rather than on the ground as vehicles are often booked out fast, especially during peak periods.

 Best Things To Do In Noumea